 Cibo Wine Bar offers a small patio, that brings the décor of inside to outside.
 With their relaxed ambiance, patio-lovers flock to taste one of Cibo’s famous pizzas.
 As ‘wine’ is part of their name, Cibo Wine Bar has an excellent wine list.
 Why not bring a friend and have a glass (or two) and share an antipasto (or two)?

 Walking near Old York Lane, there is a quiet chatter coming from the side and front patios of Dimmi Bar and Trattoria.
-With updates made last year, the restaurant re-opened to the delight of their regulars.
-The best description of the feeling of these patios is taken from their website, “In the summer, the beautiful souls spill onto a charming patio and the unrivalled sport of people-watching picks up from there.”
+The best description of the feeling of these patios is taken from their website, “In the summer, the beautiful souls spill onto a charming patio and the unrivaled sport of people-watching picks up from there.”

-dBar, located at the Four Seasons Hotel, invites visitors to join them on their patio for their favourite pink drink, the Frozen Rose (Rosé, Tanqueray Gin, Lavender, Lemon).
-Patio-lovers can also enjoy a light snack from their small bites menu, while relaxing under elegant umbrellas, surrounded by beautiful shrubbery.
+dBar, located at the Four Seasons Hotel, invites visitors to join them on their patio for a dbar classic. aptly named Yorkville Affair, this coctail is a mix of Rose Infused Gine, Rose Pedals, Elderflower Liqueur and White Cranberry.
+Patio-lovers can also enjoy a light snack from their Bar Bites menu, while relaxing under elegant umbrellas, surrounded by beautiful shrubbery.

 Overlooking Bloor Street, this is a popular spot to go for after-work drinks.
 Unwind outside with a pint and enjoy some British fare from their expansive menu.

 The Flight Deck at The Pilot has been a favourite spot for the after-work and lunch-time crowd for years.
 This hip patio, decked out with stainless steel, gives the option for full sun, or staying cool in the shade under an awning.
 If you are looking for Ontario beer, there are plenty on tap aboard The Flight Deck.